Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders

-The Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders is a museum to memorialize those that were killed in the Nanjing Massacre by the Imperial Japanese Army in and around the then-capital of China, Nanjing, after it fell on December 13, 1937.
-It is located in the southwestern corner of downtown Nanjing known as Jiangdongmen (江东门), near a site where thousands of bodies were buried, called a "pit of ten thousand people" (万人坑 (萬人坑, wàn rén kēng)).
+The Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders is a museum to memorialize those that were killed in the Nanjing Massacre by the Imperial Japanese Army in and around the then-capital of China, Nanjing, after it fell on 13 December 1937.
+It is located in the southwestern corner of downtown Nanjing known as Jiangdongmen (江东门), near a site where thousands of bodies were buried, called the "pit of ten thousand people" (万人坑 (萬人坑, wàn rén kēng)).

 Nanjing Massacre

-On December 13, 1937, the Japanese Army occupied Nanjing (then spelt 'Nanking') – then the capital city of the Republic of China.
-During the first six to eight weeks of their occupation, the Japanese Army committed numerous atrocities, including rape, arson, looting, torture, and mass executions.
+On 13 December 1937, the Imperial Japanese Army occupied Nanjing (formerly Nanking), then the capital city of the Republic of China.
+During the first six to eight weeks of their occupation, the Japanese Army committed numerous atrocities and war crime, including rape, arson, looting, torture, and mass executions of both soldiers and civilians.
 China estimates that approximately three hundred thousand civilians and unarmed soldiers were brutally slaughtered.
 This estimate was made from burial records and eyewitness accounts by the Nanjing War Crimes Tribunal and included in the verdict for Hisao Tani.
-Corpses littered the streets and were seen afloat in rivers for weeks, and many structures in the city were burned down.
-Countless shops, stores, and residences were looted and sacked.
+Corpses littered the streets and were seen afloat in the Qinhuai River and Yangtze River for weeks.
+Countless shops, stores, and residences were looted and sacked, and many structures in the city were burned down..

 Japanese soldiers were also reported to have conducted killing competitions and bayonet practice using Chinese prisoners.
 Approximately twenty thousand cases of rape occurred within the city during the first month of the occupation, according to the "Judgement of the International Military Tribunal".
-Even children, the elderly, and nuns are reported to have suffered at the hands of the Imperial Japanese Army.
+Even children, the elderly, and nuns are reported to have suffered at the hands of the Japanese Army.